ripienaar/free-for-dev/README.md

   * [Octopus.do](https://octopus.do) — Visual sitemap builder.
 Build your website structure in real-time and rapidly share it to collaborate with your team or clients.
   * [Pencil](https://github.com/evolus/pencil) - Open source design tool using Electron.
   * [pexels.com](https://www.pexels.com/) - Free stock photos for commercial use.
 Has free API that allows you to search photos by keywords.
+  * [Pglet](https://pglet.io) - The fastest way to build internal web apps in the language you already know.
   * [photopea.com](https://www.photopea.com) — A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (Adobe Photoshop, Gimp and Sketch App).
   * [pixlr.com](https://pixlr.com/) — Free online browser editor on the level of commercial ones.
   * [Proto.io](https://www.proto.io) - Create fully interactive UI prototypes without coding.
 Free tier available when free trial ends.
 Free tier includes: 1 user, 1 project, 5 prototypes, 100MB online storage and preview in proto.io app.